oleasky/skeletix/README.md

 ## ⚡ Advanced Features
 ### Next.js Integration
-Some `BareUI` components use NextJS components, like `next/Image`.
+Some `skeletix` components use NextJS components, like `next/Image`.
 If you aren't using NextJs these components won't be available ...
 FOR NOW!

 ## 🌈 Styling and Customization
-- `BareUI` components are built with TailwindCSS defaults.
+- `skeletix` components are built with TailwindCSS defaults.
 - You can override styles by passing className props.
 - Add your own custom utilities in tailwind.config.js.

 ## 🛡️ Best Practices
-- Always include BareUI in your TailwindCSS content array.
+- Always include skeletix in your TailwindCSS content array.
 - Use the className prop to fully customize component styles.
 - Combine with barestyles for advanced TailwindCSS utilities.